JTOne123/GovLib/README.md

 # GovLib [![Build Status](https://travis-ci.org/phil-harmoniq/GovLib.svg?branch=master)](https://travis-ci.org/phil-harmoniq/GovLib)

 GovLib is a .NET Standard library that provides intuitive access to various government-related APIs.
 Currently only the [ProPublica Congress API](https://www.propublica.org/datastore/api/propublica-congress-api) is available, but more modules are planned.
-Currently under heavy development and may be subject to change.
+Project under heavy development and may be subject to change.

 [**Don't forget to request a ProPublica API key.
 It's free!**](https://www.propublica.org/datastore/api/propublica-congress-api)